Software-Engineering-Lab-Kia/SWLab-HW8/report.md

 **7. Lazy Class:**
 Classes like CompleteValueType.java suffer the lazy class code smell and are too small and useless.

+**8. Data Class:**
+The ClassInfo is a data class and does not have any significant functionalities, the methods are mostly getters and setters.

 ## Question 5